bassel27/clipcloud/README.md

 The frontend is developed using React with TypeScript.

 # Setup Instructions
 No setup required for backend and database.
 Both are already deployed and accessible.
+Otherwise:
-Otherwise, for the frontend React app:
+- For the frontend React app:
   1. Clone the project.
-2. Run "docker-compose up -d --pull always" in main directory For the Flutter mobile application:
+  2. Run "docker-compose up -d --pull always" in main directory
+- For the Flutter mobile application:
   1. Download the .apk file from [here](https://drive.google.com/drive/folders/1yyi20oIRq53Mug5WAduRbgFvfKUt1Bvn?usp=sharing).

 # Limitations & Future Work
 1. Use DTOs in the frontend for consistent API communication.